 Fraternity houses are part of Residential Life-managed housing.
 Any students assigned to housing should follow the housing instructions shared with students as it pertains to their class year.
-This includes the August 5 cancellation deadline.
 Please connect with your Campus Life contact with direct questions regarding fraternity housing.

 What is the Residential Life guest policy?

-To help ensure the safety of our residential communities, our guest policies will be changed for the fall semester.
-Residential Life properties will only be accessible to the students who live there and the staff who work there.
-Guests, including those who live in other residential spaces on campus, will not be permitted for the foreseeable future.
+To help ensure the safety of our residential communities, our guest policies have been changed for the fall semester.
+Residential Life properties are only accessible to the students who live there and the staff who work there.
+Guests, including those who live in other residential spaces on campus, are not permitted for the foreseeable future.
 This policy and others will be evaluated as needed throughout the course of the coming year.